shmuhammadd/NaijaSenti/README.md

 ## Papers from this project

-Papers that use NaijaSenti dataset:
+Please, let us know if you use NaijaSenti in your papers:

+1.